Insights & Trends CX Contact Center

 Repeat call rate calculates the percentage of customers who call back about the same issue within a set period of time.

-A high repeat call rate means that issues are not being fully resolved during the first interaction.
+A high repeat-call rate indicates that many issues are not fully resolved during the first interaction.
 It’s a direct line to customer frustration and increased call volume.
-A low repeat call rate means customers aren’t calling back about the same issue, and their needs are generally met during the first call.
+A low repeat-call rate means customers aren’t calling back with the same issue, and their needs are generally met during the first call.

 Tracking repeat call rates helps reveal common issues that need better solutions or more thorough handling by agents.
 You can use this to improve agent training so they’re ready for common and recurring issues.